Oxsomi/core3/docs/oiSH.md

 The types are Oxsomi types; `U<X>`: x-bit unsigned integer, `I<X>` x-bit signed integer.

 The magic number in the header can only be absent if embedded in another file.
-An example is the file name table in an oiCA file.
+An example is when embedded in an oiSC file.

 ## CRC32C